 The FAFSA application may be filled out online or by mailing in a paper form.
 Filling out the FAFSA online ensures that it will be processed more quickly — three to five days compared to the paper form, which takes seven to 10 days to process.

-It’s also easier to edit and make corrections later if you file your FAFSA electronically because you can see your original answers to the questions.
+It’s easier to edit and make corrections later if you file your FAFSA electronically because you can see your original answers to the questions.
 Electronic filing also ensures that this year’s FAFSA will remain easily accessible in subsequent years.
 That way, when you are ready to fill out the next year’s FAFSA, you will be able to see how you answered questions in the past.

 Not everyone is eligible to use the IRS data retrieval tool, however.
 If you are eligible, it may be helpful.

 Note that like the FAFSA, filing your taxes electronically rather than mailing in a paper form makes them available sooner.
-Electronic filers’ tax information is typically accessible two to three weeks after filing; those who mail in paper forms may have to wait up to 11 weeks before they are able to use the data retrieval tool.
+Electronic filers’ tax information is typically accessible two to three weeks after filing; those who mail in paper forms may have to wait eight to 11 weeks before they are able to use the data retrieval tool.

 Don’t miss your chance to qualify for financial aid

 The FAFSA is one of the most important resources available to help students pay for their college education.
-Even if you do not qualify for federal gift aid (which you don’t have to pay back), the FAFSA is how many lenders and other sources of aid determine eligibility for their own programs.
+Even if you do not qualify for federal gift aid (which you don’t have to pay back), the FAFSA is how many lenders and other sources of aid determine eligibility for their programs.

 Missing the deadline can have negative consequences, including having to take out private loans when it was not necessary to do so.